 Pam references this day and this moment often.
 It was a very profound experience.
 One she will never forget.
 When something seems off in her photography, she now accepts that it is supposed to be this way and remembers this man the great valuable lesson he taught her many years ago.
 She also is reminded of this moment many times in general life.
 Sometimes it is just the way it is meant to be.
 It’s called acceptance.

 Lens: Generally this area is a wide angle lens location.

 Gear List at a Glance: Circular polarizing filter, neutral density filter, tripod, shutter release, wide angle and zoom lens.

-When to Go: Any time of year.
-Remember Hawaii can also get hot in the summer months.
-We were here in December and it was the rainy season for one side of the island.
-December through March is the rainy season but most of Kauai’s frequent showers hit the northeast side of the island.
-If you travel west or south you can avoid the rain but this spot and our other 2 favorite island spots are in this rainy area.
-Winter months also brings the rough sea waters they told us.
-Actually we only found 3 really good spots on the whole island.
+When to Go: December through March is the rainy season, but most of Kauai’s frequent showers hit the northeast side of the island.
+If you travel west or south, you can avoid the rain, but this spot and our other two favorite island spots are in this rainy area.
+Winter months also bring the rough sea waters they told us.
+We only found three perfect photography spots on the whole island.
 The south side was all desert.
-I personally cried when I spent the day traveling to Waimea Canyon on the south side where there was nothing but one tourist view at the top.
-I went here in desperation to find good photography knowing it would bomb out but did it any way and yea, it was bad!
-I would not go to this island for photography.
-It was a extremely upsetting to be stuck here for a week.
-I can photograph all of the hot spots in less than a day.
-We tried to get out but it was Christmas week.
-Airfare was through the roof!!
+Some cried the day we spent traveling to Waimea Canyon on the south side where there was nothing but one tourist view at the top.
+It was pretty bad.
+We went there in desperation to find a good photography location knowing it would bomb out before we left but did it anyway.
+We would not go to this island for photography in the rainy season.
+We were distraught to be stuck here for a week.